sorflow/recipe-matcher/README.md

-# RecipeMatcher
+# RM24 [ RecipeMatcher ]

 **RecipeMatcher** is a Java-based application that allows users to find recipes based on the ingredients they have on hand.
 The user selects ingredients from a predefined list, and the program identifies which recipes can be made with the selected ingredients.
 Additionally, the app suggests recipes that are missing only one ingredient.
+Much love to my professor from Google Inc. for giving me the idea for this application.
+He provides me much guidance and makes me want to be a better version of myself seeing his amazing work ethic and how much he cares about his students. https://github.com/leejoon

 ## Features